When Central Market opened in 1994, few people had heard of a grocery store that didn’t sell laundry detergent.

 Kirk Riley had worked at the seafood counter at Simon David, an upscale grocery store from Tom Thumb that had a few locations in Dallas and one in the Arboretum.
-Although the Austin store opened in 1986, it closed in 1996, likely because of competition from the new venture from H-E-B, which was already the state’s dominant grocery brand.
+Although the Austin store opened in 1986, it closed in 1996, likely due to competition from the new venture from H-E-B, which was already the state’s dominant grocery brand.

-He started in seafood at Central Market, serving a shrimp off a platter on opening night to then-Gov. Ann Richards, his claim to fame, but then moved to several other departments, eventually landing in the bulk section, where he now manages the more than 400 spices and hundreds of other grains, legumes, flours and other unpackaged items.
+He started in seafood at Central Market, serving then-Gov. Ann Richards a shrimp off a platter on opening night, his claim to fame, but then moved to several other departments, eventually landing in the bulk section, where he now manages the more than 400 spices and hundreds of other grains, legumes, flours and other unpackaged items.

 “Customers have changed a lot,” he says.
 “Their taste has evolved with the store.
 You get more in-depth questions about food now.”